 To continue, the survey asked respondents how they use the voice of the customer in their decision-making.
 The lowest score, unfortunately, was in hiring – less than ¼ reported using the voice of the customer very substantially in hiring.

 You can’t create a great customer experience if your people aren’t aligned with customer needs.
-This is a
+This is another missed opportunity.

 Even the highest score found that only 46% use voice of the customer very substantially to score their performance.
 As the report calls out, “This may be the era of customer centricity, but the majority of organizations do not fixate over how customers feel about the experiences they are creating.”